juni-vogt/DADA.js/README.md

  — [Wikipedia](https://en.wikipedia.org/wiki/Dada)

-In this spirit and to celebrate DADA's 100th anniversary, this plugin is supposed to bring confusion, havoc and fun to the web.
+In this spirit and to celebrate DADA's 100th anniversary, DADA.js is supposed to bring confusion, havoc and fun to the web.
 **It can also be used to announce DADA performances** ;)

 ## Usage